Charles-Zhang-Somewhere/Somewhere/README.md

 15. (deprecated)Never touch physical files directly: to avoid erroenous file errors from programmer's fault..... something like master-slave copy and building a meta layer.... except virtual notes and text files we don't allow direct content modification from our side.... (lesson from MULTITUDE....)
 16. Simple + focused....
 17. No tag shall exist without an item?
 Or maybe we do want to pre-allocate tags
-18. （Experimental; Feature） Flat notes/tags and knowledge sub-system: don't assume a context, e.g. "chapter 1" doesn't make sense - how to avoid redundancy? - Indexed knowledge point document Workflow, along with *annotated knowledge points* (must be succint/specific to differentiate from documents, or even wikipedia): extract knowledge at *bit level*.
+18. （Experimental; Feature） Flat notes/tags and knowledge subsystem: don't assume a context, e.g. "chapter 1" doesn't make sense - how to avoid redundancy? - Indexed knowledge point document Workflow, along with *annotated knowledge points* (must be succint/specific to differentiate from documents, or even wikipedia): extract knowledge at *bit level*.
 	* Operators: up, down, filter (scope and scroll details), import (multi line list, assign tags)
 	* Use `\`\`two tilts\`\`` with functional expression for math equations - but devising DSL is a dangerous thing because you risk never having an implementation, so just use LaTex instead.
+	* Knowledge operation command names: `ki` (import), `Ku`, `kd`, `kc` (knowledge **condense** into a copy a text file, under one name, can work for multiple tags in which case no best heading can be deduced directly)
 19. Reflection on Hierarchical Structure: some might mistakenly think hierarchical structures are thus not useful or even bad - however hierarchical structures are indeed very powerful structures for organizing knowledge for trees are very efficient for searching purpose.
 However the biggest issue as we shall identify here, is trees are good only for relatively static data, e.g. English dictionary with thumb index - the reorganization cost is high - but that's exactly the case for personal data.
 Also it might occur that trees are better to model topological features (e.g. shapes of words or animals) rather than semantically features (which doesn't have solid forms).
 20. Everything: unambiguous, folder and file names can be utilized, not intended for organizing, very specific; XYPlorer: not pure, temporary for work sessions is good, limited capacity due to mechanism (click and drag) - again, only suitable for sessional work not permanent organization.
 21. Repository/Home: each Somewhere home is a repository, managed by SQLite database